 Amongst others you will find:

-- “A unified body of individuals”
+- “A unified body of individuals”.

-- “An interacting population of various kinds of individuals (such as species) in a common location”
+- “An interacting population of various kinds of individuals (such as species) in a common location”.

-- “A group of people with a common characteristic or interest living together within a larger society”
+- “A group of people with a common characteristic or interest living together within a larger society”.

-- “Joint ownership or participation”
+- “Joint ownership or participation”.

 Let’s dive a bit deeper into these results.

-This may sound a bit contradictory to you.
+A unified body of individuals may sound a bit contradictory to you.
 But maybe it isn’t.
-It says that individual opinions play a big role in a community.
-It takes all the individuals together (unify) to form a community.
+It means that individual opinions play a big role in a community, but it takes all the individuals together (unify) to form a community.
 Individual thoughts and actions influence the thinking of a community.

 Interaction, Participation & Common Interests

 The same goes for participation.
-You can have a group of individuals, but if not everybody in the group has an active role in pursuing the mutual goal then this won’t benefit the community much.
+You can have a group of individuals, but if not everybody in the group has an active role in pursuing the mutual goal, then this won’t benefit the community much.
 Hence, a community usually is a group of individuals with tight bonds that interact often and have a shared interest.

-Taking these sub-definitions as key elements, let’s put it all together and come up with a definition to use going forward.
+Taking these sub-definitions as key elements, let’s put it all together and come up with a definition to use going forward:

-Community: A Group of unified individuals, interacting with each other about their common interests.
+Community: A group of unified individuals, interacting with each other about their common interests.

-What Defines a Platform?
+What Defines “Platform”?

-- “A place or opportunity for public discussion”
+- “A place or opportunity for public discussion”.

-- “An opportunity to voice one’s views or initiate action”
+- “An opportunity to voice one’s views or initiate action”.

-Public Discussion & Voice Of The Individual
+Public Discussion & Voice of The Individual

-A community will be successful if members actually feel heard and having fun talking about their common interest with like-minded people.
+A community will be successful if members actually feel heard and have fun talking about their common interest with like-minded people.
 It’s not without reason that we often hear from clients that their members are meeting each other in person.
 Or that they take initiative to continue talking to that group of people after the project has ended.

-So based on these findings let’s rephrase the definition of Platform:
+So, based on these findings let’s rephrase the definition of Platform:

 Online Community Platform